-1. Site survey - measure before designing
+Site survey first: measure before you design

-Every labor camp WiFi deployment starts with a 60-minute on-site survey at AED 0 obligation.
+Every labor camp WiFi deployment starts with a 60-minute on-site survey at Request a quote obligation.
 Key measurements: resident headcount per building, dormitory construction (concrete block typical), AC type (window units kill RF, central AC is friendlier), corridor layout, power outlet locations, riser access from MDF to each floor, current ISP arrangement, internet circuit speed available (typically Etisalat eLife Business or du Business 250-1000 Mbps), available rack space in the management office.
 Common Dubai labor camp locations surveyed: Sonapur, Al Quoz industrial, Jebel Ali Free Zone, Dubai South, Al Aweer, Al Khail.

 Standard density: 1 AP per 25-35 residents in dormitory buildings, 1 AP per corridor section in long single-room buildings, 1 AP per 2-3 rooms in cellular dorm layouts.
 A 50-bed single building typically needs 3-4 APs.
 A 150-bed mid-camp needs 8-12 APs across the building.
 A 300-bed compound needs 20-30 APs across multiple buildings.
 A 500+ bed major compound needs 40+ APs with multi-building backbone.
 All APs PoE-powered from central switches in the management office.